SoloFausto/SEND-SLAM/README.md

-# EZ-SLAM
+# SEND-SLAM
-EZ-SLAM is an individual research project for COSC 482
+SEND-SLAM is an individual research project for COSC 482